CDCgov/spnpipe-nf/README.md

 - NextFlow produces many intermediary files within it's default work directory.
 To remove them and free space on your system, you should use `nextflow clean -f` command to remove the latest run.
 - It can be useful to look through a work directory to see logs produced by NextFlow (use `ls -a`)
 - To resume analysis using cached data stored in existing work directories: `nextflow run main.nf -resume`
-- `SPN_Reference_DB` is included in the repository and exists as an extra CLI argument for variable databases in testing

 ## Contributing + Standard Notices
 To contribute, please refer to [contributing to this repository](https://github.com/CDCgov/template/blob/master/CONTRIBUTING.md).